Greensboro massacre: Federal criminal trial

 Neither trial investigated the actions of federal agents or the Greensboro police.
 On April 15, 1984, all nine defendants were acquitted.
 The government had a burden to prove the defendants were motivated by racial hatred in order to bring them to federal charges.
-The CWP believed that the indictment was drawn too narrowly, giving the defense an opportunity to argue that political opposition to communism and patriotic fervor, rather than racial motivations, prompted the confrontation.
+The CWP believed that the indictment was drawn too narrowly, giving the defense an opportunity to argue that political opposition to communism and patriotic fervor, rather than racial animus, prompted the confrontation.

+News outlets, including The New York Times, The Washington Post, and the News & Record in Greensboro, remarked on the all-white juries that decided both the 1980 and 1984 cases.

 Waller v.
 Butkovich

-In 1980, survivors had filed a civil suit in Federal District Court seeking $48 million in damages.
-The first two trials had delayed this suit, which finally opened in 1985.
+CWP survivors had also filed a civil suit in Federal District Court, seeking $48 million in damages.
+The first two criminal trials had delayed this suit, which finally commenced in 1985.
 The Christic Institute led the legal effort.
 The complaint alleged that law-enforcement officials knew "that Klansmen and Nazis would use violence to disrupt the demonstration by Communist labor organizers and black residents of Greensboro but deliberately failed to protect them."
 Four federal agents were named as defendants in the suit, in addition to 36 Greensboro police and municipal officials, and 20 Klansmen and members of the American Nazi Party.
 Among the federal defendants was Bernard Butkovich of the Bureau of Alcohol, Tobacco and Firearms, who had worked as an undercover agent in 1979 and infiltrated one of the American Nazi Party chapters three months before the protest.
 He testified that a Klansman had referred in a planning meeting to using pipe bombs for possible assaults at the rally, and that he took no further action.

 The Christic legal team was led by attorneys Lewis Pitts and Daniel Sheehan, together with People's Law Office attorney G. Flint Taylor and attorney Carolyn McAllaster of Durham, North Carolina.
-A federal jury in Winston-Salem, North Carolina, found two Klansmen, three neo-Nazis, two Greensboro police officers, and a police informant liable for the wrongful death of Dr. Michael Nathan, a non-CWP demonstrator, and for injuries to survivors Paul Bermanzohn and Tom Clark, who had been wounded.
-It levied a $351,000 judgment against the city, the Ku Klux Klan, and the American Nazi Party for violating the civil rights of the demonstrators.
+A federal jury in Winston-Salem, North Carolina, found two Klansmen, three neo-Nazis, two Greensboro police officers, and a police informant liable for the wrongful death of Michael Nathan and for injuries to survivors Paul Bermanzohn and Tom Clark.
+On June 8, 1985, the jury levied a $351,000 judgment against the city, the KKK, and the American Nazi Party for violating the civil rights of the demonstrators.
 The entire judgment was paid by the city of Greensboro in order to cover damages caused by the KKK and NSPA as well.
-Dr. Nathan and the other two survivors chose to donate most of the money to the Greensboro Justice Fund, a foundation created in memory of the five victims, which distributed small grants to organizations involved in grassroots efforts for social justice and education.
-After operating for 30 years, in 2009, the GJF transitioned its remaining assets into a scholarship program at the Highlander Center, in New Market, TN.
+Nathan's family and the two survivors chose to donate most of the money to the Greensboro Justice Fund, a foundation created in memory of the five victims, which distributed small grants to organizations involved in grassroots efforts for social justice and education.